-B11.
-Commando/Curtail (clopyralid + 2,4-D) at 2 to 2.33 pt/A or Commando M/Curtail M (clopyralid + MCPA) at 1.75 to 2.33 pt/A - controls Canada thistle and annual broadleaf weeds in barley, durum, and hard red spring wheat.
+(chlorsulfuron & metsulfuron) at 2/10 to 4/10 oz DF/A with 2,4-D or 2,4-D + dicamba applied POST will control most annual weeds and suppress Canada thistle, and at 3/10 to 4/10 oz DF/A will suppress and/or control green foxtail in spring wheat and barley.
+Follow label for application window and tank-mix herbicides.
+Apply with NIS at 0.125% v/v depending on the tank-mix herbicide and rate.
+Finesse can be applied only once every 24 months in North Dakota.
+Speed at which weeds are killed is relatively slow compared to other SU herbicides.
+B10.
+Clopyralld & 2,4-D at 2 to 2.33 pt/A or clopyralid & MCPA at 1.75 to 2.33 pt/A controls Canada thistle and annual broadleaf weeds in barley, durum, and hard red spring wheat.
 Canada thistle is most susceptible at rosette to early bolting stages.
 Curtail will not provide long-term control of Canada thistle with one application but will reduce populations with repeated use.
 Curtail contains 2,4-D and should be applied to wheat and barley from 4-leaf through jointing only.
 Do not apply Curtail on oat.
-See herbicide residue section for recropping restrictions
+See herbicide residue section for recropping restrictions.

-WideMatch/generics (clopyralid + fluroxypyr) at 1 to 1.33 pt/A - controls kochia (including ALS and dicamba resistant), wild buckwheat, Canada thistle, prickly lettuce, sunflower, common cocklebur, common ragweed, cleavers, chamomile, volunteer flax, common mallow, and suppresses field bindweed.
+WideMatch/generics (clopyralid & fluroxypyr) at 1 to 1.33 pt/A controls most broadleaf weeds, including herbicide resistant kochia, and volunteer flax.
+Field bindweed may be suppressed.
 Apply from the 3-leaf stage to flag leaf emergence in oat, barley, durum, and hard red spring wheat.
 Apply to weeds up to the 4-leaf stage or vining.
 Canada thistle is most susceptible at rosette to early bolting stages.
 WideMatch will not provide long-term control of Canada thistle with one application but will reduce populations with repeated use.
 All POST grass herbicides labeled in small grains can be applied with WideMatch.
-Apply with MCPA, 2,4-D or Affinity TankMix to obtain additional wild mustard, redroot pigweed, common lambsquarters, and Russian thistle control.
+Apply with MCPA, 2,4-D, or thifensulfuron + tribenuron to obtain additional wild mustard, redroot pigweed, common lambsquarters, and Russian thistle control.
 Allow a 40 day PHI.
 See label for crop rotation restrictions.